 "Older children and adults can easily clear mucus out of their noses by blowing them,” says Benaroch.
 “Little babies can't do that, so they tend to stay congested."

 What you can do: To clear out baby noses safely and easily, both Benaroch and Duda suggest the NoseFrida baby nostril aspirator because it works well and is safe to use for babies.
 Generally, it does the same thing as a bulb syringe by clearing out the mucus in their noses, but it's easier to clean than typical syringes.
-Parents suck the mucus out of their babies' noses using the nostril aspirator.
-But don't get grossed out — there is a filter that blocks the mucus from reaching your mouth.
+Parents suck the mucus out of their babies' noses using the nostril aspirator (don't worry, there's a hygiene filter).

 3. Common irritants like dust, perfumes and smoke can cause baby congestion.

 Low air quality can really wreak havoc on a baby’s stuffy nose.
 "Irritants like warm dry air, tobacco or cooking smoke or other environmental irritants in the air can cause baby congestion," says Benaroch.

 What you can do: Duda suggests that parents eliminate any environmental factors and "invest in a cool mist humidifier for baby's room."

 4. Your baby could have the common cold virus.